mtmanning93/Reach_reports/README.md

 ### Edit Report
 ---------------

-The edit report page inherits most of its functionailty and features from the create report page.
+The edit report page inherits most of its functionality and features from the create report page.
 The main feature and difference with this page is users are able to delete and add new images to their report.
-The logic ensures that the total images is never more than 12.
-If the user attempts to have more than 12 even through adding and delting at the same time the form is considered invalid.
-If the form is considered invallid no action happens on the images.
+The logic ensures that the total number of images is never more than 12.
+If the user attempts to have more than 12 even through adding and deleting at the same time the form is considered invalid.
+If the form is considered invalid no action happens on the images.

 To delete images from the report a user just needs to check the box underneath the image, then when submitting the form the selected images will be deleted.